strick/cis6614-sql-injection-analyzer/README.md

 4) Add your IP address to the IP Access list

-5) Create a new database called "sqli" and a collection called "users1"
+5) Create a new database called "sqli" and a collection called "users"

 6) Insert some username and password documents